pedrolp85/homework/README.md

 ### Running the app inside a container

+A docker-compose file is provided which buids 2 services, one for the prod app (util), an another one that runs Pytest inside the container (tests)
 Before you can run it, docker engine and docker-compose must be installed.
-To run the App do the following:

 ```bash
 $ docker-compose build util
 $ ./util.sh [OPTION]...
 [FILE]
 ```
-Please Notice that if you provide a [FILE] argument in an absolute or relative path, it will look into the container filesystem if you want to test the app with a file on the host, provide the input with stdin Test files are provided in the path tests/test_files, you can leave there your own test files and rebuild the image so the new files will be con the container too
+Please Notice that if you provide a [FILE] argument in an absolute or relative path, the App will look into the container filesystem if you want to test the app with a file on the host, provide the input with stdin Test files are provided in the path tests/test_files, you can leave there your own test files and rebuild the image so the new files will be con the container too

+Examples:

 Input file in container FileSystem: